After quitting porn, a practical question often comes up: what happens with sex now?

 What to do during the flatline

-• Don’t test yourself.
-Watching porn “just to check if everything still works” will restart the cycle.
+• Avoid testing yourself.
+Watching porn "just to check if everything still works" will restart the cycle.

-• Communicate with your partner if you’re in a relationship.
-Explain that this is a normal part of recovery, not a reflection of your attraction to them.
+• Communicate with your partner if you're in a relationship.
+Explain that this is a normal part of recovery and separate from your attraction to them.

 Porn-driven arousal is often compulsive: it fires in response to a screen, a specific scenario, a particular type of content, regardless of context or emotional state.
 You could be stressed, exhausted, or emotionally numb and still respond to porn.